fenago/apache-solr/lab_guides/Lab_6.md

 ### eDisMax Query Parser
-The eDisMax Query Parser is an improved version .indexterm} of the DisMax Query Parser.
-Along with supporting all the features provided by DisMax Query Parser, it supports .indexterm} the following:
+The eDisMax Query Parser is an improved version of the DisMax Query Parser.
+Along with supporting all the features provided by DisMax Query Parser, it supports the following:

 -  Lucene query parser syntax